BIH-DMBS/CLUES/docs/dataCatalog.md

 This page describes the geospatial data sources and datasets integrated into the CLUES workflow.
 For each data source, we provide a short description, configuration files, spatial/temporal resolution, and download format.

 ## Data Source Details
-Each subsection below provides a brief overview of the data source, dataset specifications, source-specific configuration file (config), and reference link.
-A summary table is provided below the Data Source Details section.
+Here, a brief overview of the data sources, dataset specifications, source-specific configuration file (config), and reference links are provided.
+A summary table with all geospatial datasets is provided below section.

 ### CAMS Global Reanalysis (EAC4)
 - Description: Global atmospheric composition reanalysis by ECMWF using data assimilation.